-But the overall payouts for long rides has become low after Uber & Lyft rolled out the new upfront pricing model, payouts for long rides are getting low.
-So low that drivers can’t stop sharing screenshots of the bad ride offers they’re getting.
+But the overall payouts for long rides has become low after Uber & Lyft rolled out the upfront pricing model.
+The pay for long rides is so low that drivers can’t stop sharing screenshots of the bad offers they’re getting.

-Check out this stinker: $140 to go 351 miles.
-That’s not even 40 cents per mile, BEFORE factoring in unpaid deadhead miles to return to the driver’s original location.
+Check out this low-paying ride: $140 to go 351 miles.
+That’s not even 40 cents per mile before factoring in unpaid deadhead miles to return to the driver’s original location.

 Below, this driver skipped this 258-mile ride for only 54 cents per mile, but not before screenshotting it and sharing it online.